Hawkesbury City Council is required to ensure that appropriate fire safety standards exist in all buildings.

 - An Annual Fire Safety Statement is provided both to Council and Fire and Rescue NSW.

 - Fire Safety Statements are displayed in a clearly visible prominent position inside the building such that Council or Fire and Rescue NSW officers can see them when inspecting the premises; and

 - All exit doors are kept in good working condition, and corridors or other paths of egress are kept clear of any obstruction.

-These measures aim to prevent the spread of fire and to save property and lives.
+These measures aim to prevent the spread of fire, save property and lives.